AQA and coronavirus disease (COVID-19)

-Necessary travel for work and caregiving remain as exemptions under the Stage 4 Stay at Home Restrictions imposed on residents of greater Melbourne from Sunday 2 August.
+Necessary travel for work and caregiving remain as exemptions under the Second-Step reopening restrictions in force for residents of greater Melbourne.

 AQA staff are also permitted to enter client homes so as to provide care.

-Here is a general guide to the Stage 4 restrictions, which are expected to remain in force until at least 13 September.
+Here is a general guide to the Second-Step restrictions.
 Note that these restrictions apply only to Greater Melbourne and not to people living in Mitchell Shire.
 Here is a summary of changes made to Second-Step restrictions from Monday 19 October.

-These restrictions (and not Stage 4 restrictions) will also apply to people living in Mitchell Shire.
+Third-Step restrictions (and not Second-Step restrictions) also apply to people living in Mitchell Shire.

-As with the Stage 4 restrictions imposed on residents of Melbourne, Stage 3 restrictions allow exemptions for work and necessary caregiving.
+As with the Second-Step restrictions imposed on residents of Melbourne, Third-Step restrictions allow exemptions for work and necessary caregiving.

-From 11:59pm on Sunday 2 August, use of face masks has been required and enforcible across the whole of Victoria.
+Use of face masks when outside your home is required and enforcible across the whole of Victoria.